drawpile/Drawpile/doc/protocol.md

  * Removed MoveRegion command
  * Added MoveRect command
+ * Changed LayerDelete message's merge attribute from a boolean to a layer ID.
+   This makes the command less stateful, as the structure of the layer stack no longer affects the interpretation of the command.

 ### Protocol dp:4.21.2 (2.1.9)
  * User 0 (server) is now always treated as Operator tier.
 (Change for experimental smart server)